Last Update: Jan 29, 2019

 - Browsing Information.
 We collect information about your computer hardware and software and browsing activity.

 - Training Information.
 We collect information on learning/training activities within the Learning Management System (“LMS”)

 - Survey Information.
 We collect responses to any Intellum-sponsored Web Site surveys.

-We collect this Information for the following general purposes: products and services provisioning, billing, identification and authentication, Web Site improvement, contacts, and research.
+We collect and process this Information for the following general purposes: products and services provisioning, billing, identification and authentication, Web Site improvement, contacts, and research.

 Intellum may disclose your Information to third parties under the following circumstances:

 - Disclosure to Successors.
 We may disclose your Information to any actual or potential successor-in-interest of ours, such as a company that is seeking to acquire us or the Web Site(s).

 - Third-Party Service Providers.
 We may use third-party partners to help us operate and maintain our Web Sites and deliver our products and services.
 We may also share your Information with our service providers and other third parties (“Affiliated Parties”) that provide products or services for or through the Web Sites or for our business (such as website or database hosting companies, CRMs, e-mail service providers, analytics companies, credit card processing companies and other similar service providers that use such information on our behalf or at the direction of your employer).
 Third-party service providers are contractually restricted from using or disclosing the Information, except as necessary to perform services on our behalf or to comply with legal requirements.
 Information may be processed in the European Union or the United States depending upon contractual requirements and in accordance with legal jurisdictions for the region(s) to which Intellum is subject.

 - Other Disclosure.
 We may disclose your Information to prevent an emergency, to protect or enforce our rights, to protect or enforce the rights of a third party, or as required or permitted by law (including, without limitation, to comply with a subpoena or court order).